What is a 3G Offense?

 3G Offenses – A Longer Explanation

-3G offenses are a special category of felony offenses, listed in Texas Code of Criminal Procedure in Article 42.12 Section 3g, that are considered to be the most serious or violent and to which additional sentencing consequences apply.
+3G offenses are a special category of felony offenses, formerly listed in Texas Code of Criminal Procedure in Article 42.12 Section 3g, that are considered to be the most serious or violent and to which additional sentencing consequences apply.
+This is now codified under Texas Code of Criminal Procedure 42A.054.

 - Capital murder